-I can upload simple instructions if there is any interest.
-Email me and I will upload the instructions and a few recipes of my own.
 You can use practically any vegetable... no cooking or canning involved... if you do it in the mason jars and keep in the basement or a fridge they will last for years.
 But keep your eye on them... the salt will literally eat holes through the top of the metal lids, even if using a plastic ring/cap over the flat canning cap lid.

-I have found that plastic mason jar lids work best; they are expensive, but the salt terrible corrodes the metal rings (since you only finger tighten the lids, excess CO2 and brine will squeeze out (so you need a plastic bowl underneath, disposable takeout or rice bowls or frozen dinner trays work great)... thus, they seal themselves; the finger tightening allows gas to escape, but no air can get back in... they will last years like this, and only improve in flavor; though the longer they age the less crunchy the veggies will be; but the flavor is out of this world and the flora is excellent for you.
+Tthe salt terribly corrodes the metal rings (since you only finger tighten the lids, excess CO2 and brine will squeeze out (so you need a plastic bowl underneath, disposable takeout or rice bowls or frozen dinner trays work great)... thus, they seal themselves; the finger tightening allows gas to escape as pressure builds, but no air can get back in... they will last years like this, and only improve in flavor; though the longer they age the less crunchy the veggies will be; but the flavor is out of this world and the flora is excellent for you.
 So I have found that the plastic lids work best, but I put the regular metal mason jar cap inside the plastic lid because the plastic lids don't have the rubber gasket / seal, which is essential.

 All you need are mason jars, a little sea salt, your veggies, and liquid whey.
 Liquid whey contains the active cultures.
 To get the whey, you buy a container of plain unflavored, unsweetened yogurt with live culture (or make your own).
 Put all or half the yogurt in a fine mesh strainer or metal coffee filter and place that inside another countainer (I have found the yogurt container itself works well... then rubber band a piece of celophane over the top and put in the fridge for 12 hours; the liquid that drips is whey (you will have some useable in a short time, but will take half a day for most all of it to drain).
 Pour the whey into a glass jar, label it and keep in fridge.
 It will last about 6 months unused.
 The solids are called farmer's cheese and can be used like cream cheese, though not as creamy.
 You can add any jelly/jam to it or raisins, cinnamon, brown sugar or honey powder for a sweet spread; or add spices, like garlic/onion powder, dill, thyme, rosemary, black pepper, sea salt, for a savory spread.
 However, because it has a high moisture content, you should eat it within 5 days or so (though you can freeze it).
 You add about a Tablespoon or two of the liquid whey to each mason jar of veggies, with about a half teaspoon of sea salt.
 You can do it without the salt, and just whey, but the salt helps keep bad bacteria from growing until the whey begins to colonize.
 You can also do it without the whey, and just use sea salt; but you need a little more salt.
 The salt again keeps bad bacteria from growing until the good bacteria/culture present in all veggies begins to colonize.
 Veggies lacto-fermented with whey will not stay crisp as long, but will be much more flavorful.
 You can make several mason jars in a matter of minutes.
 The tighter you can pack the veggies the better... a clean 1 inch wooden oak dowel about a foot long is ideal to help pack, and wide mouth jars work best unless you really shred the veggies fine.
 Again, I can post more detailed instructions and some suggestions / recipes if there is any interest and anyone emails requesting me to post this info.